 British sculptor Philip King PRA was born in French Tunisia.
-King studied Modern Languages at Christ’s College, Cambridge, and Sculpture with Anthony Caro at St Martins School of Art, London.
-He spent the following year working as an assistant to Henry Moore.
-Throughout his career, King taught at the Royal College of Art and at the Royal Academy Schools.
-He was awarded the CBE in 1974, and was made a Royal Academician in 1990.
-King served as President of the Royal Academy from 1999 to 2004.
+King studied Modern Languages at Christ’s College, Cambridge, and Sculpture with Anthony Caro at St Martins School of Art.
+He then worked as an assistant to Henry Moore.
+King taught at the Royal College of Art and at the Royal Academy Schools.
+He was made a Royal Academician in 1990 and served as President of the Royal Academy from 1999 to 2004.
 He received the International Sculpture Centre’s Lifetime Achievement Award in 2010.